-- 5 Choose your organization from the Organization drop-down menu. - Choose your publication from the Publication drop-down menu. - Choose the target issue from the Issue drop-down menu. - Enter a name for the article in the Article Title field.
-This name will display in the app's thumbnail table of contents. - Optionally, check the Convert Sections To Page Stacks checkbox if you want to create page stacks.
-When checked, all section starts (as defined in the Page Layout palette) will start a new page stack. - Click Options to set the image resolution for Retina/HiDPI displays.
+- 5 Choose your organization from the Organization drop-down menu. - 6 Choose your publication from the Publication drop-down menu. - 7 Choose the target issue from the Issue drop-down menu. - 8 Enter a name for the article in the Article Title field.
+This name will display in the app's thumbnail table of contents. - 9 To upload the article, click Upload.
+The Upload to App Studio dialog displays.